Article Updated on: 21st March 2025

 Capacity

 Check whether your potential key fob system can scale to the number of potential users in your building.
+As your properties expand manifold, scalability is an important consideration to keep in mind while purchasing an access control system.

 Key Fob Software and Programming